goharbor/website/docs/_index.md

 ---
-title: Harbor 2.0 Documentation
+title: Harbor Dev Documentation
 ---

-Welcome to the Harbor 2.0.x documentation.
+Welcome to the new and fancy documentation for Harbor.
 This documentation includes all of the information that you need to install, configure, and use Harbor.

 ## Harbor Installation and Configuration